hansgill/express-coffee-mongo-boilerplate/README.md

   Ex: NODE_ENV=production nodemon bin/server

-  will mean the properties from config.json will be loaded followed by production-conf.json.
+  will load properties from config.json followed by production-conf.json. *Any properties with similar names in production-confi.json will take precedence over config.json

 ## License

 The MIT License (MIT)

-Copyright (c) <2014> <copyright Hans Gill>
+Copyright (c) 2014 Hans Gill

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal